-93 Extraction, PCR, and Sequencing.
+81 Extraction, PCR, and sequencing

-Genome DNA extraction of all samples used Innu PREP DNA Micro Kit (Analytic Jena).
-The CO1 gene was amplified applying universal primer pairs LCO1490: 5'-ggtcaacaaatcataaagatattgg-3' and HCO2198: 5'taaacttcagggtgaccaaaaaatca-3' (Folmer et al. 1994).
-Polymerase chain reaction (PCR)was carried out in 35 cycles at 95°C (30 sec.), 50°C (30 sec.), 72°C (50 sec.).
-The PCR product was visualized in 1% (b/v) agarose gel electrophoresis.
-Bi-directional sequencing was done by First Base CO (Malaysia) using Big Dye[®] terminator chemistry (PerkinElmer).
+82 Genome DNA extraction of all samples used Innu PREP DNA Micro Kit (Analytic Jena).
+The CO1 gene was 83 amplified applying universal primer pairs LCO1490: 5'-ggtcaacaaatcataaagatattgg-3' and HCO2198: 84 5'taaacttcagggtgaccaaaaaatca-3' (Folmer et al. 1994).
+Polymerase chain reaction (PCR) was carried out in 35 cycles 85 at 95°C (30 sec.), 50°C (30 sec.), 72°C (50 sec.).
+The PCR product was visualized in 1% (b/v) agarose gel 86 electrophoresis.
+Bi-directional sequencing was done by First Base CO (Malaysia) using Big Dye© terminator 87 chemistry (PerkinElmer).

-101 Data analysis.
+88 Data analysis

-102 The specimen chromatogram was edited using Mega X v10.1 software (Kumar et al. 2018).
-The sequences were then 103 compared with Gen Bank data using BLAST (BasicLocal Alignment Search Tools) method (Altschul et al. 1997) and 104 BOLD Systems (Ratnasingham and Hebert 2007).
-In this study, the sample sequence was compared with that of 6 105 specimens from China Sea.
-Sepia latimanus was also used as an outgroup in order to strengthen the comparison.
-This 106 specimen is one of cephalopod members having internal skeleton called cuttlebone.
-The phylogenetic tree was built 107 using Neighbor-Joining Method (Saitou and Nei 1987).
-Similarity index was also calculated.
+The specimen chromatogram was edited using Mega X v10.1 software (Kumar et al. 2018).
+The sequences were then compared with Gen Bank data using BLAST (BasicLocal Alignment Search Tools) method (Altschul et al. 1997) and BOLD Systems (Ratnasingham and Hebert 2007).
+In this study, the sample sequence was compared with that of 7 specimens from South China Sea, one from Mid-Pacific, and one from Eastern Pacific.
+Besides, another specimen of the same genus S. pteropus from Spain was also used as an outgroup in order to strengthen the comparison..
+The phylogenetic tree was built using Neighbor-Joining Method of MEGA X and the heterogeneity index was also estimated (Kumar et al 2018).

-RESULTS AND DISCUSSION
+97 RESULTS AND DISCUSSION

-112 DNA characteristics.
+98 DNA characteristics